Updated: Nov 11

 As of August 20, 2020, Delta-8 THC is federally illegal in the United States, according to the DEA's most recent drug scheduling.
 This recent ruling has led a lot of people to ask, what is Delta-8 THC?

 Delta-8 THC is a trace cannabinoid derivative found in certain strains of the cannabis plant.
-How does it differ from delta-9 THC?
-We have answered this question and many more in the article below.
+How does it differ from Delta-9 THC?
+We will answer this question and many more below.

 Because this lesser-known cannabinoid is formed by oxidation, the resulting molecule is not altered when exposed to air, making it particularly advantageous for pharmaceutical use.

 What are the Health Benefits?

 • Delta-8 THC is a more natural, more tolerable version of traditional THC.
 It produces a semi-sedative physical effect without much mental stimulation and allows users to stay focused, active, and balanced, even as they go about their daily activities.